Portsmouth, New Hampshire

 Portsmouth is a city in Rockingham County, New Hampshire, United States.
-At the 2020 census it had a population of 21,956.
-A historic seaport and popular summer tourist destination on the Piscataqua River bordering the state of Maine, Portsmouth was formerly the home of the Strategic Air Command's Pease Air Force Base, since converted to Portsmouth International Airport at Pease.
+It had a population of 21,956 at the 2020 census.
+A historic seaport and popular summer tourist destination on the Piscataqua River bordering the state of Maine, Portsmouth was formerly the home of the Pease Air Force Base, since converted to Portsmouth International Airport at Pease.

 History

-Indigenous peoples and early European contact

-American Indians of the Abenaki and other Algonquian languages-speaking nations, and their predecessors, inhabited the territory of coastal New Hampshire for thousands of years before European contact.
+European settlement

-The first known European to explore and write about the area was Martin Pring in 1603.
+The first European to explore and write about the area was Martin Pring in 1603.
 The Piscataqua River is a tidal estuary with a swift current, but forms a good natural harbor.
 The west bank of the harbor was settled by European colonists in 1630 and named Strawbery Banke, after the many wild strawberries growing there.
 The village was protected by Fort William and Mary on what is now New Castle Island.
 Strategically located for trade between upstream industries and mercantile interests abroad, the port prospered.
 Fishing, lumber and shipbuilding were principal businesses of the region.

 Colonial development and slavery

 Enslaved Africans were imported as laborers as early as 1645 and were integral to building the city's prosperity.
 Portsmouth participated in the Triangle Trade, which generated profits from slavery.

 At the town's incorporation in 1653, it was named "Portsmouth" in honor of the colony's founder, John Mason.
 He had been captain of the English port of Portsmouth, Hampshire, after which New Hampshire is named.
 Richard Martyn was one of the founders of the first church in Portsmouth, and served as Selectman, Representative to the General Court, Speaker of the House, and Chief Justice.

+Portsmouth was spared many of the French and Indian raids that occurred during King William's War.
+However, many neighboring towns were attacked including Dover, Durham, and York.
+While the war was on-going, the shipyard in Portsmouth completed its first ship for the Royal Navy, HMS Falkland in 1696.

 When Queen Anne's War ended in 1712, Governor Joseph Dudley selected the town to host negotiations for the 1713 Treaty of Portsmouth, which temporarily ended hostilities between the Abenaki Indians and the colonies of Massachusetts Bay and New Hampshire.